 3-4.
 WICKIUP RESERVOIR, LaPine—43 mi., 70 min.

-Kokanee, brown trout, rainbow trout, largemouth bass
+Kokanee, coho salmon, whitefish, chub, brown trout, rainbow trout, brook trout

 Challenging fishing for abundant kokanee and for brown trout up to 20-inches.
 Best fished from a boat.
 Trophy largemouth bass.

 4. Wickiup Butte: access to some bank fishing near the dam.
 Camping nearby.